 - Windows ME, XP and Win7 Internet Games (their servers have been shut down as of July 31, 2019 [ME & XP] and Jan 2020 [Win7])

 How to pirate ‘ethically’: 😉

 One must also only pirate programs that are not available to buy from GOG, Steam, or similar places, as they ship internationally and give the price in your currency (specifically, Steam does even when not logged in, and GOG doesn’t when not logged in[?]).
 Especially buy from GOG if possible, as all the games they sell are DRM-free!
-It’s better not to pirate, for various reasons (including viruses), unless there’s no other choice or it’s only available second-hand (like on Amazon, ebay or similar), since you won’t be paying the original company (e.g. any Reader Rabbit game).
+It’s better not to pirate, for various reasons (including viruses), unless there’s no other choice or it’s only available second-hand (like on Amazon, eBay or similar), since you won’t be paying the original company (e.g. any The Learning Company game or Finfin).

 Final Note: Piracy isn’t necessarily stealing, unless it’s 100% piracy.
 If the ratio of people buying it to people pirating it is 10:5, then it’s not so bad.
 10:10, on the other hand…